 Depending on the type of cancer and its stage, your doctor also might recommend chemotherapy or radiation.
 A variety of factors, including your family history, could affect how aggressively you and your doctor will want to treat the cancer.
 Clinical trials are another option for qualified patients.

-Diagnosing the main types of gastrointestinal cancer
+How do doctors diagnose the main types of gastrointestinal cancer?

 GI cancer comes in many forms and can be detected in a variety of ways: